thepablosantos/ethereum-wallet-manager/README.md

-# Ethereum Wallet Generator & Keystore Encryptor
+# Ethereum Wallet Manager

-This is a simple Node.js project that demonstrates how to:
+A simple Node.js project to manage Ethereum wallets.
+It allows you to:

-- Generate an Ethereum wallet (address + private key)
+- Generate Ethereum wallets (address + private key)
-- Encrypt the private key into a Keystore JSON file (V3 format) using a user-defined password
+- Encrypt private keys into Keystore JSON files (V3 format) using password protection
-- Decrypt the Keystore JSON to recover the wallet using the password
+- Decrypt Keystore JSON files to recover wallets securely

 ### 🔧 Technologies Used